This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Garden volunteer - Robin House, Balloch

 Volunteer gardeners are an integral part of the hospice garden team.
-There are a range of tasks you can support with in this role depending upon your interests, skills and experience.
+There are a range of tasks you can support with in this role depending upon your interests and skills.
+These could include: planting, pruning, weeding and tending to our vegetable plot.

 What you will be doing